-Ashland Health, LLC. (“Ashland”) is committed to protecting the confidentiality of our patients’ health information.
+The Lactation Network, LLC. (“TLN”) is committed to protecting the confidentiality of our patients’ health information.
 This Notice of Privacy Practices (“Notice”) describes how we may use and disclose your health information and your rights concerning your health information.
 This Notice is provided to you pursuant to the Health Insurance Portability and Accountability Act of 1996 and its implementing regulations (“HIPAA”).
-Ashland and its workforce members who are involved in providing and coordinating your health care are all bound by the terms of this Notice.
+The Lactation Network and its workforce members who are involved in providing and coordinating your health care are all bound by the terms of this Notice.

 USES AND DISCLOSURES WITHOUT YOUR AUTHORIZATION